 [Section 3.64 amended by No. 49 of 2004 s.
 28; No. 17 of 2009 s.
 11.]

 3.65.
-Amendment of establishment agreement
+Establishment agreement, amendment of

 (1) The participants may amend the establishment agreement for a regional local government by agreement made with the Minister’s approval, and a reference in this Division to the establishment agreement includes a reference to the establishment agreement as so amended.